 Pyrethrum spray is a natural compound extracted from the chrysanthemum.
 It is safe for use on roses.

-Only 5 tablespoons of Bonide is necessary for a gallon of spray.
+Only 5 tablespoons of Bonide is necessary for a gallon of spray bottle.
 It’s a cost-effective solution for both Knockouts and traditional rose species.

 A third trusted option is Safer Brand’s Insect Killing Soap concentrate.

 Safer Brand is well-known for pre-mixing natural and chemical insecticides.
 All you need to do is add water.

 Correct measuring is often the difference between a safe treatment and damage to rose plants.
 So many consumers choose this brand over mixing their own.

 By far, the best general insecticide is neem oil.

 This natural tree extract contains several compounds that affect insects, some bacteria, and fungi.
 And they help maintain your plant’s health.

 You only need a small amount of clarified hydrophobic neem oil to make a large batch of neem foliar spray.

 In spray form, the oil tends to work on contact, suffocating the target insects.